Fixed: IRQL_NOT_LESS_OR_EQUAL Stop Code in Windows 11/10/8/7

 IRQL_NOT_LESS_OR_EQUAL

-Deployment Image Servicing and Management (DISM) is a tool that repairs corrupt system files.
+Deployment Image Servicing and Management (DISM) is a tool that repairs corrupt system images.
 To run a DISM scan, follow these steps:

 Step 1.
 Press the Windows key + X and select "Command Prompt (Admin)".